 Swim classes for babies aren’t lessons; they’re a way to have fun and get comfortable playing in the water.
 Like any type of play, splashing around engages their brains and muscles.
 Water safety and infant classes rely more on child development than swimming skills.

 Babies and toddlers can’t always communicate with words, but their faces and bodies are an open book.
-Good swim instructors use developmentally appropriate lessons, but they’re willing to adjust when the situation requires.
-For example, instructors should distract baby with mirrors or toys if she’s acting distressed, or consider using swim goggles for kids with sensory issues.
-Look for age-appropriate expectations for concepts like remembering rules, waiting their turn, and staying engaged.
+Good swim instructors use developmentally appropriate lessons, and are willing to adjust them when the situation requires.
+For example, instructors should distract babies with mirrors or toys if they’re acting distressed, or consider using swim goggles for kids with sensory issues such as Frogglez.
+Look for age-appropriate expectations for concepts like remembering rules, waiting their turn, and staying engaged!

 The American Academy of Pediatrics (AAP) supports swimming lessons for one-year-old children who show signs of readiness and are frequently exposed to water.
 Consult your pediatrician if you have questions about your child’s developmental readiness and prepare them at home with a few fun games.